OSGConnect/INPROGRESS-tutorial-wordfreq/README.md

 	$ condor_submit wordcount-many.submit

 This will now submit five jobs (one for each book on our list).
-Once all five have finished running, we should see "counts" files for each book in the directory.
+Once all five have finished running, we should see five "counts" files, one for each book in the directory.